walkswiththebear/ConsecutiveSequences/README.md

 #### `numberOfPermutationsWithAtLeastOneMaximalConsecutiveSequenceOfLengthGreaterThanOrEqualTo(numElements, minLength)`

 Returns the number of permutations of `numElements` elements that have at least one maximal consecutive sequence of length greater than or equal to `minLength`.
-Note that "having at least one maximal consecutive sequence of length greater than or equal to minLength" is equivalent to "having at least one consecutive sequence of length greater than or equal to minLength."
 The result type is bigInt.

 This algorithm is provided mainly as an example of how to write a selection condition.
 Also, this function demonstrates that it may take a little creativity to